mikmanzato/yabt/README.md

 configuring a rsync daemon on the remote server since this makes rsync much faster.

-Rsync backup jobs don't support rentention and
+Rsync backup jobs are natively incremental.
+However, retention is not supported.

 Configuration: